RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 - [Python](https://www.python.org/)

 `scripts` folder contains python scripts for log analysis.
-`sample` folder contains various samples analysed all along the book.
+`sample` folder contains various samples analyzed all along the book.

 -----

-## Chapter 2 : Code as a Crime Scene
+## Chapter 2: Code as a Crime Scene

 Tool: [Code city](http://wettel.github.io/codecity.html)
 Each block is a package, each building a class.
 The height of a building is defined by the number of methods, and the base by the number of attributes.